davoclavo/resume/index.md

 * **[Play Business](https://playbusiness.mx)** - Co-Founder/Lead Developer, 2014

-    - Crowdsourced equity platform for Mexican startups
+    - Equity crowdfunding equity platform for Mexican startups
     - Responsible for building the platform and other tasks, such as customer service and payment processing
     - Worked with Rails 4, Coffescript, SASS, HAML, and Postgres